American Empress deck 1 plan (Explorer)

 The Lobby area has the elevators, also the boat’s Gift Shop (selling logo merchandise, toiletries, clothes, luxury jewelry), the Purser’s Office (tours/excursions booking, information).

-The “Astoria Dining Room” is the steamboat’s open-seating main restaurant for traditional/served Breakfast (7-9am, incl fresh fruits, oatmeal, bacon/eggs, salmon, egg hash), Luncheon (11:30-2pm, mostly cream-based soups, crab cake, variety of grilled cheese sandwiches, salads) and Dinner (5:30-8:30pm, alsways including red and white meat, seafood and vegetarian dishes).
-Dessert menu has lots of pie choices (incl apple and berry) and ice cream. once-per-cruise, the Dining Room offers special regional wine paired dinner menu.
+The “Astoria Dining Room” is the steamboat’s open-seating main restaurant for traditional/served Breakfast (7-9 am, incl fresh fruits, oatmeal, bacon/eggs, salmon, egg hash), Luncheon (11:30-2 pm, mostly cream-based soups, crab cake, variety of grilled cheese sandwiches, salads) and Dinner (5:30-8:30 pm, always including red and white meat, seafood and vegetarian dishes).
+The dessert menu has lots of pie choices (incl apple and berry) and ice cream. once-per-cruise, the Dining Room offers special regional wine paired dinner menu.
 Dinners include complimentary wine and beer also regional draft beers).
-Dining Room’s dress code doesn’t allow T-shirts and shorts.
+The Dining Room’s dress code doesn’t allow T-shirts and shorts.
 The decor features massive crystal chandeliers, luxury dining amenities (deluxe table linens, ornate/heavy flatware).
-Tables capacity vary from 2-seats by the windows to 4-seats square, and 6-8-seats round tables.
+Tables capacity varies from 2-seats by the windows to 4-seats square and 6-8-seats round tables.
 Cusine is Pacific Northwest themed.
 Dishes are prepared with locally sourced fresh ingredients and products.
 And considering the American Empress itinerary – seafood options are also plenty.